-Locations of gatherings may be unpredictable and change at short notice.
+Large-scale protests and demonstrations have taken place in Hong Kong since July 2019.
 Acts of violence have occurred between police and demonstrators across Hong Kong, including at the International Airport.
 As crowd control measures, police have used tear gas, rubber bullets, and pepper spray.
 Injuries have occurred.
+Demonstrations may be ongoing.
+Locations of gatherings may be unpredictable and change at short notice.

 New Zealanders in Hong Kong are advised to avoid all protests and demonstrations, as even those intended to be peaceful have the potential to turn violent with little or no warning.
 If you find yourself in an area affected by demonstrations or violence you should move away to a safe place.
-Monitor local media for developments and comply with any instructions and restrictions issued by the local authorities.
+New Zealanders are also advised to monitor local media for developments and comply with any instructions and restrictions issued by the local authorities.

-We encourage all New Zealanders living in or travelling to Hong Kong to register on SafeTravel.
-SafeTravel is New Zealand's official registration facility for New Zealanders living and travelling overseas.
-When you register with us, we're able to relay important information about local developments and account for your safety and well-being as part of New Zealand’s consular response to emergencies offshore.
-Registration is free, the process is easy to follow and all New Zealand citizens and their families are entitled to sign up.
+We encourage all New Zealanders living in or travelling to Hong Kong to register with SafeTravel.
+SafeTravel is the official registration facility for New Zealanders both travelling and living overseas.
+When New Zealanders register with us, we're able to relay important information about local developments and account for their safety and well-being as part of New Zealand’s consular response to emergencies offshore.

 Latest News features